Linux Root Password Reset

 If you have forgotten your root password (or the password for the account through which you access root), you will not be able to reset it or even log in to the system.

-When the computer starts up, after the low-level stuff is initialized (e.g. the BIOS part on the PC architecture), it will load a bootloader program.
-The bootloader will then load the first or default OS entry configured in it, which is your Linux installation.
+When the computer starts up, after the low-level stuff is initialized, it will load a bootloader program.
+This will happen from either the first 512KB of the boot disk, or from an EFI partition.

-The bootloader can pass additional arguments to the Linux kernel.
-One of the parameters is init=.
-It specifies which program the kernel will run after it initializes itself.
-By age-old convention, this program is called /bin/init.
-It is the first and only process started by the kernel, and when it starts up it takes care of booting the rest of the system.
+One of the parameters recognized by the Linux kernel is init=.
+It specifies which first (and only) program the kernel will run after initialization.
+By an age-old convention, this program is /bin/init, whose duty is to initialize and boot the rest of the system.

-The option to overwrite kernel’s default init was originally added to be able to test upgraded versions of init.
-The upgrade would usually configure the kernel to boot into init=/bin/newinit on next attempt, and if that went OK, /bin/newinit was copied over the old /bin/init, and the init= setting was reverted back to its default value.
+This ability to override kernel’s default init was added, among other reasons, to be able to test upgraded versions of init.
+The upgrade would usually configure the kernel to boot into init=/bin/newinit on next attempt, and if that went OK, /bin/newinit would be copied over the old /bin/init, and the init= setting would be reverted back to its default value, completing the upgrade.

-Note that this is only possible if the bootloader has been configured to allow modifying the entries, and if it has not been password-protected.
-But in almost all default installations it is unlocked and allows modification, so this method can be used.
+Note again that this is only possible if the bootloader has been configured to allow modifying the entries, and if it has not been password-protected.
+But, by default, both conditions are true and this method is viable.

 Bootloader Phase